-If you plan on going further than that, and put yourself on more citation sites, just be sure to follow the advice of WhiteSpark’s founder, Darren Shaw: “Top 50 sites, top 5 industry specific sites, any local specific sites, and that’s 85% of the way there.
+If you plan on going further than that, and put yourself on more citation sites, just be sure to follow the advice of WhiteSpark’s founder, Darren Shaw: “Top 50 sites, top 5 industry-specific sites, any local-specific sites, and that’s 85% of the way there.
 The next top 30 sites will get you to 95%.
-The rest are of little importance.
+The rest is of little importance.
 There are much higher ROI activities than working on cleanup on the remaining sites.”

 - “Look at where your competitors are listed.
 If you are a lawyer and your competitor is listed on Avvo.com, but you are not, that is a problem.”